0xharp/solana-telegram-sniper-bot/README.md

 ## 📋 Overview

 This bot automatically monitors Telegram channels for Solana token addresses and executes trades with configurable stop-loss and take-profit strategies.
-Built with enterprise-grade architecture, it's designed for reliability, maintainability, and performance.
+Built with modular architecture, it's designed for reliability, maintainability, and performance.

 ## ✨ Features